 If you’re using a Windows phone

-You received this error because you’re trying to connect to an on-premises deployment of Customer Engagement, which is not supported for your version on Windows Phones.
-Windows Phone connection to Microsoft Dynamics 365 on-premises requires the Dynamics 365 for Customer Engagement apps for Windows app built for Windows 10.
+You received this error because you’re trying to connect to a Customer Engagement (on-premises) deployment, which is not supported for your version on Windows Phones.
+Windows Phone connection to Microsoft Dynamics 365 on-premises requires the Dynamics 365 apps for Windows app built for Windows 10.
 More information: Support for Dynamics 365 for phones and tablets

 If this message appears when a user starts the mobile app, taps the Home button, or selects Dashboards from the menu, the user likely doesn’t have access to the expected dashboards.

 If you’re an admin, you can avoid users getting this error by making sure all mobile users have access to the sales dashboard: